timkettering/SwitecX25/README.md

-Switec X25 library (ported to Particle Photon)
+Switec X25 library (for Particle Devices)
 ==================

-NEED TO UPDATE DOCS

-This is an Arduino library for driving Switec X25 miniature stepper motors.
+This is an Particle library for driving Switec X25 miniature stepper motors.
 It was written specifically for the Switec X25.168, and compatible steppers from other manufacturers including the VID29 and MCR1108.